gabe-l-rivera/crash-detection-robotics/README.md

 # ultrasonic-sensor
-This collection of program files represents the development of my ultrasonic sensor, which is implemented in my crash-detection robotics project (in progress of publishing).
+The following collection of files represents the development of an ultrasonic range-finding sensor, interfaced to a Tiva TM4C-123 microcontroller.
+This range-finding technology was implememnted for a crash-detection robotics project in my embedded systems course at the University of Kentucky.
 These files are written in embedded C and ARM assembly.